XRPLF/xrpl.js/packages/ripple-binary-codec/src/enums/README.md

 If you're building your own side chain or amendment for the XRPL, you may need to create new definitions.

 To do that there are three high level things you need to do:
-1. Copy and modify the `definitions.json` file to have your definitions ([link](https://github.com/XRPLF/xrpl.js/blob/main/packages/ripple-binary-codec/src/enums/definitions.json)) as a baseline, or you can generate your own from rippled source code with [this tool](https://github.com/RichardAH/xrpl-codec-gen)
+1. Generate your own `definitions.json` file from rippled source code using [this tool](https://github.com/RichardAH/xrpl-codec-gen) (The default one for mainnet can be found [here](https://github.com/XRPLF/xrpl.js/blob/main/packages/ripple-binary-codec/src/enums/definitions.json))
 2. Create new SerializedType classes for any new Types (So that encode/decode behavior is defined)
+  - For examples of how to implement that you can look at objects in the `types` folder, such as `Amount`, `UInt8`, or `STArray`.
-3. Import `DEFINITIONS` and update it with your new `definitions.json` and SerializedType definitions.
+3. Import your `definitions.json` file and `coreTypes` from the `types` folder, then use them to construct your own `DefinitionContents` object.
+4. Pass the `DefinitionContents` object whenever you `encode` or `decode` a transaction.

 To see this in action, look at the below snippet (Or the test file which contains examples of adding each type of definition)